 Using a darker colored ink, stamp the main image (in this case the bird) onto the front of the tag.

 To personalize the tag or add a cute title, use the mini letter stamps to spell out a phrase, word or “tweet”.

-In this case, raffia works well as a tag tie and accent bow.
-Raffia comes in a variety of colors and is available at most crafts stores.
+Raffia is a multi-use fiber that’s often used in basket making and it’s available at in a variety of colors and is available at most crafts stores.

 I really love how nice and neat these towels look all lined up like this and I think the little tweet-tags give the set a more boutique-like appearance.

 While on the subject of birds, the annual Great Backyard Bird Count is right around the corner.
 For four days in February birdwatchers across the country will keep their eyes peeled on their own yards to help count birds.